Appropriate Use Policy

 - Materials designated REFERENCE and NON-CIRCULATING may not be taken from the library.

 - Materials may be renewed at any library location in person, by telephone, by email or through the library’s online catalog.

 - NO HOLD designated items may not be renewed.

 - Any circulating item listed in the library system catalog may be placed on hold with the exception of NO HOLD designated materials.

-- To place an item on hold by phone, the patron must have a valid library card and must give full name, address, and phone number.
+- To place an item on hold by phone, the patron must have a valid library card and must verify identity by repeating address or other such method.

 - The patron will be notified when the item is available for pickup.

 - Patrons may place only one hold per title.
 Exceptions may be made for teachers requesting multiple copies for educational purposes.